veprelax/WORK-CASE-6/README.md

 ![image](https://github.com/user-attachments/assets/0f8bede4-cff8-4324-b313-e6cd9425870e)

 ### To manage permissions and shell access per role by organizing users into logical groups

+Next, we created five user groups to reflect different roles within an organization: technical support, developers, financiers, founders, and guests.
+A total of ten new user accounts were created and assigned to these groups.
+Each group represents a type of user with specific responsibilities and access needs.

 # Task 3: Assigning Default Shells
 User Group	Default Shell